Code-Institute-Submissions/PaintPeruser/readme.md

 Expected to store the current user information into the browser local storage - confirmed.

+User information is overwritten on second click, as a user would expect.

 #### Reset these details button

 Expected to generate a confirmation message, and once confirmed clear any saved data from the local storage - confirmed.